 VAT Calculator UK — Calculate VAT on Any Amount

 Add or remove VAT from any amount instantly.
-Calculate net and gross prices with standard 20% reduced 5% and zero rate VAT for UK businesses and consumers in 2026.
+Calculate net and gross prices with standard 20% reduced 5% and zero rate VAT for UK businesses and consumers.

 Value Added Tax is charged on most goods and services in the UK at the standard rate of 20%.
 Some items like home energy and child car seats have a reduced rate of 5% while essentials like most food items and children clothing are zero-rated.
 Whether you are a business calculating VAT on invoices or a consumer trying to find the pre-VAT price of a purchase our calculator handles all three VAT rates and works in both directions adding VAT to a net price or removing VAT from a gross price.